mmistakes/minimal-mistakes/_pages/events.md

   <small></small>

 intro:
-  - excerpt: 'Upcoming and past events'
+  - excerpt: 'Upcoming and past events with connection to FiQCI'

 ---